 One of the most common names used is ‘Swanskin’ and describes the material that was used historically ie: an actual Swan skin according to some sources with the feathers still attached and was often used for book printing on Columbia presses and the like.
 To that end we will generically term the woven variant as ‘Swanskin’ and utilise three common terms that are used to describe the purpose of the printing blankets.

-This middle Blanket does exactly as the name describes, cushioning your plate, but still allows masses of pressure to be put onto your paper and plate.
+This middle Blanket does exactly as the name describes, cushioning your plate, but still allows a lot of pressure to be put onto your paper and plate.
 It helps plates last longer, protecting the aquatint (tone) and burr (line).
 It has a wide weave so if you print with it on its own you will get the weave come through to the print.
 If you are using two blankets this and the thinner blanket make a brilliant pair.

 The unwoven blankets can be used in the same way as the woven blankets, but as a cheaper alternative to the premium ‘Swanskin’ blankets are unlikely to perform to the same standard, and in some cases, we recommend you to only use two of these blankets rather than the set of three.
 For example, using the two thinner unwoven blankets to print an etching will give you 80% better results than if you used a set of 3 unwoven blankets.

-As mentioned our unwoven blankets are available individually or as a set of 2 or 3.
+Like all our blankets are available individually or as a set of 2 or 3.

 Our unwoven Fronting/Size Catcher blanket is 2mm thick pressed wool felt.